top of page

 2025 Gold Coast Marathon: National Records Fall as Southeast Asian Runners Shine on Historic Weekend

-Elite runners shine while everyday heroes from Singapore, Indonesia, Malaysia and beyond make history in the region’s favorite international marathon
+Elite runners shine while everyday heroes from Singapore, Indonesia, Malaysia and beyond make history in the region’s favourite international marathon

 GOLD COAST, Queensland, Australia – July 6, 2025 — The 45th edition of the Gold Coast Marathon concluded with a landmark weekend of achievements — from national records set by Southeast Asia’s top runners to inspirational stories of everyday athletes crossing the finish line.